greggubben/PhoneHomeBusyBox/SpinDigit/README.md

 The number on the display is calculated by summing the absolute value each read digit is away from the correspondng target number.
 This digitsAway number is the number of LEDs that should be lit on the Bar Graphs.
 The right 10-segment LED Bar Graph display is for Odd numbers and is connected to pin 5.
 The left LED Bar Graph represents Even numbers and is connected to pin 6.
 The value for the Even number (left) display is determined by dividing the digitsAway number by 2.
 The value for the Odd number (right) display is determined by adding the modulo of digitsAway by 2 plus the Even number.

 During Wake the puzzle will turn on all the LED segments in both 10-segment LED Bar Graph displays and then turn them back off.
+The rotary switches also have a light and those are turn on and then off as well.

 During Initialize the puzzle checks that all the rotary switches are set to 0.
 The difficulty is handled by the controller so nothing unique is performed by the puzzle.
+The light for the rotary switches is turned on as well.

 During Play, the rotary switches are read, the digitsAway is calculated, and its value is displayed as lit LED Bars.
 If the number is 20 or over all the LEDs are lit up.
+The light for the rotary switches is turned on as well.
 When the target number is discovered, all play stops and the puzzle is considered solved.
+When solved, the light for the rotary switches is turned off.

 When the puzzle is solved the rotary switches stop being read and the value on the switches is the target number.